 Vertical Space is Your Ally

-Make Sure You Can See All the Stuff
+Make Sure You Can See EVERYTHING

 This is just a starting point, something to get the juices flowing so you can organize the kitchen the way you want to.
 No two kitchens are or should be alike.
-Everyone has different needs, and these are the things that work for me, and hopefully some of it will work for you.
+Everyone has different needs, and these are the things that work for me, and hopefully, some of it will work for you.

 If you have a lot of special or sentimental items, or you just need a place to keep some stuff while reorganizing – and potentially renovating – your kitchen, check out iStorage for your self-storage needs.
 They have storage solutions for every budget, and options for every need.
 Check them out today!